Category Archives: Prussian Royals

 In Berlin on November 29, 1823, Elisabeth Ludovika married Crown Prince Friedrich Wilhelm of Prussia, after four years of negotiations regarding religion.
 The Crown Prince was required to be Lutheran, while Elisabeth Ludovika was Catholic.
 Eventually, it was agreed that she could retain her religion with the expectation that she would eventually convert.
 She did convert, but not until 1830.
 Other than a stillborn child born early in their marriage, the couple had no children.

 The couple lived at the Berlin Palace and in 1825, they were given a parcel of land bordering Sanssouci Park in Potsdam.
 There they had the Charlottenhof Palace built, which became their summer residence, and remained one of Elisabeth Ludovika’s homes until her death.
-Ten years later, in 1835, they were given permission to move into Sanssouci itself.
+Ten years later, in 1835, they were permitted to move into Sanssouci Palace.
 The palace had been built as a summer residence by King Friedrich II and had remained largely unused since his death.
-Elisabeth Ludovika and Friedrich Wilhelm took up residence in the west wing, formerly the guest quarters, while using the east wing (formerly the private rooms of Friedrich II) for official duties.
-Later, after they became King and Queen, the east wing was incorporated into their private quarters as well, and official duties were conducted elsewhere.
+Elisabeth Ludovika and Friedrich Wilhelm took up residence in the west wing, formerly the guest quarters while using the east wing, formerly the private rooms of Friedrich II, for official duties.
+After they became King and Queen of Prussia, the east wing was incorporated into their private quarters as well, and official duties were conducted elsewhere.

-After becoming Queen in 1840, Elisabeth Ludovika welcomed her role and became greatly involved in charity work throughout Prussia.
-She also wandered into the political realm occasionally, particularly working to strengthen the relationship between Prussia and Austria.
-Wholly devoted to her husband (and he to her), she spent the last few years of her time as Queen serving instead as nurse and caretaker for him after his first series of strokes in 1857.
+After becoming Queen of Prussia in 1840, Elisabeth Ludovika welcomed her role and became greatly involved in charity work throughout Prussia.
+She also wandered into the political realm, working to strengthen the relationship between Prussia and Austria.
+Wholly devoted to Friedrich Wilhelm, and he to her, Elisabeth Ludovika spent the last few years of her time as Queen serving instead as nurse and caretaker for her husband after his first series of strokes in 1857.

 Charlottenhof Palace. photo: By Momay – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=16489837

 Elisabeth Ludovika was widowed on January 2, 1861.
-She spent the remainder of her life quietly at her homes at her various homes, including Sanssouci and Charlottenhof Palace in Potsdam, Charlottenburg Palace in Berlin and Stolzenfels Castle on the Rhine.
-She continued her charity work, mostly in honor of her late husband, and enjoyed a close relationship with her brother-in-law, King Wilhelm I. She was also close with her nephew’s wife, born Victoria, Princess Royal.
-Following her husband’s death, Victoria had been a great comfort to the Dowager Queen.
-So much so, that upon her death, Elisabeth Ludovika bequeathed her jewels to Victoria instead of following tradition and leaving them to the new Queen.
+She spent the remainder of her life quietly at her homes at her various homes, including Sanssouci and Charlottenhof Palace in Potsdam, Charlottenburg Palace in Berlin, and Stolzenfels Castle on the Rhine.
+She continued her charity work, mostly in honor of her late husband, and enjoyed a close relationship with her brother-in-law, King Wilhelm I of Prussia.
+She was also close to Victoria, Princess Royal, the wife of her nephew, the future Friedrich III of Prussia.
+Victoria had been a great comfort to Elisabeth Ludovika after the death of her husband.
+Because of that closeness, Elisabeth Ludovika bequeathed her jewels to Victoria instead of following tradition and leaving them to the new Queen.
 This act of kindness ended up causing a rift between Victoria and her mother-in-law, which would last until her death.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.